 I built the functionality we needed into a tool I have called Front Desk Close so we could do the basic checks plus more at the end of each day.
 Staff could then take corrective action whilst the issue was fresh in everyone’s minds including the patient’s.
 This tool works from data exported from our dental system, manipulates the data, matches and categorises transactions and makes decisions on what are exceptions using advanced formulas including array formulas and VBA.
 Businesses need exception reporting for all important areas of their business and Excel can do this from your base data or reports tailored to your need.
 You can design any exception you like that’s important to you and have VBA robotically do the checking & exception reporting work.

-We found rostering to be a very, challenging, time consuming task for our practice of 14 or so staff when we did it manually or in basic spreadsheets.
+This is an area of Excel that has been somewhat overtaken by some clever apps out there nowadays.
+But Excel may still be required if you have unique circumstances with your business and staffing.
+Perhaps Excel needs to be used to take the output from your timesheet app and do something to do something you need that it doesn’t do.
+In our Dental Practice ownership 2015-2015 there were no apps available and we found rostering to be a very, challenging, time consuming task for our practice of 14 or so staff when we did it manually or in basic spreadsheets.
 It was hard to know who was available at any given time with all the commitments staff have day to day such as kid’s cricket practice or ballet lessons.
-We needed a tool where we could set up non availability of staff and then roster only available staff and also have checks during this process such as:
+We needed a tool where we could set up non availability of staff and then roster only available staff and most importantly roster support staff to the businesses need which in the case of a dental practice, is to the planned hours for the income producing providers.
+It also had checks during this process such as:

 - we don’t roster shifts that are too long or without meal breaks

 - staff don’t exceed maximum hours they can work

 - staff receive the minimum hours they want where we can

 - we don’t over roster and match dental assistants hours with dentist’s working hours